More Accurate Picture of Coronavirus Cases Using Mathematical Modeling

-In the meantime, he encourages everyone to continue to use steps like social isolation and self-quarantine to protect themselves and others by helping fight continued spread of the virulent virus.
+In the meantime, he encourages everyone to continue to use steps like social isolation and self-quarantine to protect themselves and others by helping fight the continued spread of the virulent virus.

 “Social distancing is a must, must, must,” Rao says.

 As of March 9, there were 109,000 cases and 3,800 deaths reported worldwide, the majority from China as well as Italy, South Korea, Iran, France, Germany, and Spain.
 As of the first full week in April — about a month after their study deadline — nearly 1.4 million cases with more than 81,000 deaths were reported worldwide.
-More recent figures include the U.S. having more than 362,000 cases and about 11,000 deaths, Spain with more than 135,000 cases and more than 13,000 deaths, and Italy, Germany, France, China, Iran, the United Kingdom, Turkey and Switzerland falling next in line.
+More recent figures include the U.S. with more than 362,000 cases and about 11,000 deaths, Spain with more than 135,000 cases and more than 13,000 deaths, and Italy, Germany, France, China, Iran, the United Kingdom, Turkey, and Switzerland falling next in line.